20 Nigerian churches destroyed during violent March

 Yiman Orkwar, chairman of the Benue branch of the Christian Association of Nigeria, told World Watch Monitor that 20 churches belonging to the All Nation Evangelical Ministry, of which Orkwar is the leader, have been destroyed.

 “It is a two-prong attack to take over our land and convert the people left in these places to Islam, but we resist,” he said.
 “They have been killing everybody they find in the villages.
 They butcher women, children and others.
-What they are doing is barbaric and very similar to the attacks by the Boko Haram terrorists.”
+What they are doing is barbaric and very similar to the attacks by the an extremist group that is located primarily in Northern Nigeria terrorists.”

 Orkwar said Nigeria’s federal government has not shown enough concern about the attacks by the Fulanis in Benue State, and called for the deployment of soldiers to the region.